-\subsection{Previous Results}
+\subsection{Previous results}

 We use the notion of viscosity solutions throughout this paper which were originally introduced in \cite{15}.
-We refer to \cite{vis, 9} for the definition of viscosity solutions of elliptic/parabolic equations with Dirichlet boundary conditions.
+We also refer readers to \cite{vis, 9} concerning viscosity solutions to elliptic/parabolic equations with Dirichlet boundary conditions.